Xiangji Temple (Shaanxi): Ming dynasty

 Xiangji Temple was renovated and refurbished in the Jiajing era of the Ming dynasty (1368–1644).

 Qing dynasty

 In 1768, in the 32rd year of Qianlong period of the Qing dynasty (1644–1911), monks repaired the temple.
-In the Tongzhi period (1862–1874), the temple was completely destroyed in the Taiping Rebellion.
+In the Tongzhi period (1862–1874), the temple was completely destroyed in the Dungan Revolt (1862–1877).

 People's Republic of China

 1956, it was listed among the first batch of provincial level key cultural heritage by the Shaanxi Provincial Government.

-After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, With the support of the Chinese government, local authorities began to reconstruct the temple.
+After the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, With the support of the Chinese government, local authorities began to reconstruct the temple.

 It has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1984.

 On June 25, 2001, it was classified as a "Major National Historical and Cultural Sites" by the State Council of China.